forestgrape/coronavirus/index.md

 Time to act mindfully and work together in an open and honest way.

 - The coronavirus transmission is best thought smoke-like.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
-Being that exposed to smoke that the cloth start smelling , likely corresponds to a probability of a few percentages to get infected.
-Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbours candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
-For Covid-19 this means: A single neighbour being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.
+Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
+Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
+For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 - Wear a mask in indoor places where infectious people can be.
 The longer one stays, the more people there are and the less ventilation there is, the more important.
 This because the infection risk increases with the amount of indoor air breathed.
    Reuse the mask, but put it into 60 to 70-degree hot water for 30 minutes every day  or wash it with soap.
 [Chan et al.](#chan) have shown that this inactivates the coronavirus (Remark: shown for Sars-CoV-1).
 From time to time it should changed or washed thoroughly - there's more than Sars-CoV-2, don't forget that!